universal-ember/react/README.md

 ## Compatibility

-- Ember.js v5.8 or above
+- Ember.js v6.3 or above, not that earlier won't work.
+But this repo isn't testing prior to 6.3

 ## Installation